It’s a sad but common question among the countless thousands of people who take CBD daily. “Why is this CBD oil so DAMN expensive?!”

-For those new to the CBD scene, it might seem like CBD oil is just unnecessarily overpriced.
-It always seems to cost an overwhelming amount of money for such a small little bottle, with some products that contain a significant quantity of CBD costing well over a hundred dollars.
+For those new to CBD, the price of CBD oil probably seems unnecessarily high – especially for such a small bottle.
+As you’re surely aware, some products that contain high levels of CBD cost well over a hundred dollars.

-Let’s take a look at the behind the scenes reasons why CBD oil can tend to be way more expensive than you think it should be.
+Let’s take a look at some of the reasons why CBD oil is way more expensive than you think it should be.

-Though you see CBD oil as a convenient little bottle of hopefully medicinally beneficial liquid, the process that goes into making that small bottle is actually a long and expensive process.
+You probably see CBD oil as a convenient bottle of (hopefully) beneficial liquid.
+However, the process that goes into making that small bottle is long and expensive.

-For starters, producers have to breed just the right CBD-rich strain of cannabis.
-This is exceptionally difficult, in part due to the various and sundry legalities that exist about cannabis.
-Though CBD is now legal in some parts of the USA for the treatment of a few specific conditions like epilepsy, it is still illegal to grow the plant across the country.
+For starters, producers have to breed a quality CBD-rich strain of cannabis.
+This is difficult, in part because of various legalities that still exist around cannabis.
+Though hemp-derived CBD is now legal across the USA, it is still illegal to grow some varieties of the plant.

-This issue is only compounded in other countries, for example in the United Kingdom.
-In the UK, the government only allows a specific number of growers the official license necessary to legally grow cannabis.
-This license is extremely coveted, often going to those friends and family of the UK government – most infamously, the husband of a UK minister tasked with discussing cannabis policy is actually the largest cannabis grower in the entire British isles.
+In other countries (for example in the United Kingdom) the problems are worse.
+In the UK, the government only allows a finite number of growers to obtain cannabis growing licenses.
+These licenses are hard to get, and they often go to friends and family of the UK government.
+It’s no secret, for example, that the husband of a UK minister tasked with discussing cannabis policy is the largest grower in the British isles.

-All this can get surprisingly expensive extremely quickly, which is not an insignificant reason for the cost of the resulting CBD oil.
+As you can see, things can get quite expensive quickly.
+Overhead is not an insignificant reason for the expensive cost of the CBD oil.

 What it Takes to Manufacture CBD Oil

-Instead, coconut or hemp oil is used, both to provide taste and texture, and to also promote a few interesting health benefits associated with using these type of fatty oils, such as coconut oil’s ability to encourage CBD intake in the body through Intestinal Lymphatic Drug Delivery, which is a unique quality of fatty oils.
-This allows the CBD Oil to become ‘stuck’ in the intestines and thus be absorbed more easily by the bloodstream.
+Coconut and hemp oil provide taste and texture, but quality ones are not cheap.
+These oils promote health benefits associated with using specific types of fatty oils.
+For example, coconut oil’s ability to encourage CBD intake in the body (via intestinal lymphatic drug delivery) is a unique quality of fatty oils.
+The CBD oil becomes ‘stuck’ in the intestines, and transfers more easily into the blood.

 What Goes in to Getting CBD Oil Ready for Market & CBD Legality

-CBD, as well as cannabis in general, is in a very interesting position regarding its legality.
+CBD, as well as cannabis in general, is in a very interesting position with regard to its legality.

 Though it is well known that CBD is in no way psychoactive or at all addictive, many people still treat it with the same dubiousness and fear that they do regular cannabis.
 For this reason, many countries have extremely stringent rules regarding how CBD oil is to be tested, as well as numerous regulations that the product itself must conform to.